justinchoi001/liferay-learn-0/docs/en/08-infrastructure-and-operations/04-vpn-connection.markdown

 # VPN Connection

-This article documents how to use DXP Cloud's VPN feature to connect DXP Cloud services to external services on private networks.
-For example, DXP Cloud services is connected to directories or applications that are only accessible on a company VPN.
+This article documents how to use DXP Cloud's VPN feature to connect DXP Cloud to services on private networks.

 ## Connecting to a VPN

-Follow these steps to connect an environment to a VPN:

-While logged into the DXP Cloud Management Console,
+While logged into the DXP Cloud Management Console:

-1. Navigate to the environment's *Settings* tab.
+1. Navigate to an environment's *Settings* tab.
 1. In the _VPN_ section, enter the following:
     * **VPN Type**: OpenVPN
     * **Server Address**: (server address)